Annapurna Circuit Trek Difficulty

 Main challenge: very thin air, freezing wind, snow risk, fatigue, long downhill punishment

-After crossing the pass, many trekkers feel relief because altitude begins dropping quickly.
+After crossing the pass, many trekkers feel relieved because the altitude begins dropping quickly.
 Breathing improves, sleep tends to get better, and energy slowly returns.

 However, the trek is not completely easy yet.
 If you continue along the more classic route toward Tatopani and Ghorepani, the journey still includes more walking, more uphill effort, and further strain on already-tired legs.
 This is especially noticeable on the climb toward Ghorepani and the optional early hike to Poon Hill.